wwarthen/RomWBW/ReadMe.txt

 boot from a disk device.

 Initially, you should try the ROM boot options.
-By selecting either CP/M 2.2 or Z-System, the operating system will be loaded from ROM and you will see the a B> disk prompt.
-In this scenario, A: will be an empty RAM disk and B: will refer to your ROM disk containing some typical applications.
+By selecting either CP/M 2.2 or Z-System, the selected operating system will be loaded from ROM and you will see the a B> disk prompt.
+In this scenario, A: will be an empty RAM disk and B: will refer to your ROM disk containing some common applications.
 This provides a simple environment for learning to use your system.
 Be aware that files saved to the RAM disk (A:) will disappear at the next power on (RAM is generally not persistent).
 Also